 Dr. Campbell has participated and performed in music festivals abroad and in the United States such as Academie de Fourviere in Lyon, France, Seattle Piano Institute, and Adamant Music School.
 Her other previous teachers include Mark Sullivan and Candi Chavez.
 She has also worked with pianists Earl Wild, Christopher O’Riley, Golda Vainberg-Tatz, Robin McCabe and Antoinette Perry.
 She is an alumna of the Orange County School of the Arts where she studied with Stephen Cook and Patricia Dobiesz.

 Dr. Campbell currently holds memberships in the Las Vegas Music Teacher’s Association and Pi Kappa Lambda Music Honors Society.
 Her students participate and are prize-winners in the Music Teacher's Association of California and Las Vegas Music Teacher's Association competitions and recitals.
 They have also participated in the annual Royal Conservatory Music Development Program and Certificate of Merit evaluations.
 Since 2017, Dr. Campbell has been a Teaching Artist in residence with the Southern Nevada Wolf Trap in association with The Smith Center for the Performing Arts.
-In addition to teaching and a SNWT Residency, Dr. Campbell's latest venture includes serving as an Artist in Residence with Project Imagine Las Vegas, an Arts in Medicine program which helps pediatric patients cope with the pain and feelings of being hospitalized.
+From 2018-2019, she served as an Artist in Residence with Project Imagine Las Vegas, an Arts in Medicine program which helps pediatric patients cope with the stressors of being hospitalized.
+In addition to private teaching and a SNWT Residency, Dr. Campbell's latest venture includes studies in communication disorders.

 *Resume and references available upon request*